Integrative-Transcriptomics/PTMVision/README.md

 # About

-PTMVision (Interactive Visualization of Post Translational Modifications) is an interactive web platform for effortless exploratory visual analysis of post translational modifications (PTMs) obtained from mass spectrometry (MS) data using search engines such as [https://ionbot.cloud/](ionbot), [https://www.maxquant.org/](MaxQuant), [https://www.google.com/search?client=firefox-b-d&q=MsFragger](MSFragger), [https://sage-docs.vercel.app/docs](Sage).
+PTMVision (Interactive Visualization of Post Translational Modifications) is an interactive web platform for effortless exploratory visual analysis of post translational modifications (PTMs) obtained from mass spectrometry (MS) data.
 It enables researchers to comprehend the intricate landscape of PTMs in order to unravel possible mechanisms related to cellular processes and diseases.

 The webserver is available at [https://ptmvision-tuevis.cs.uni-tuebingen.de/](https://ptmvision-tuevis.cs.uni-tuebingen.de/).